magiclen/adblock-checker/README.md

 Check if the current web browser has any ad blockers (AdBlock, Adblock Plus, uBlock, AdGuard, ...) enabled.

-## Requirements

-- Node.js 24 or later
-- Or a modern browser

 ## Usage

 ```typescript